Holiday PYSOP!

 PYSOP!

 Put Your Stuff On Paper.
 But don’t write.
-The goal is to release your thoughts and feelings in whatever disorganized, random and messy way they come out.
+The goal is to release your thoughts and feelings in whatever disorganized, random, and messy way they come out.
 Our grief is not organized, neat, and tidy.
 It is filled with chaos, random waves of emotions, and deep feelings that are difficult to articulate.
 Last week I presented a webinar that allowed for my guests to practice PYSOPing.
 Here are a few of their responses.

 A good friend was struggling with her grief journaling.
 It wasn’t a process that tapped into her heart.
 She spent time and energy trying to organize her thoughts before she ever began.
 As we explored the “writer’s block” she was experiencing, it occurred to me that “writing” was the problem.
 We discussed the PYSOP approach and she thought she could do that.
 In fact she did PYSOP.
 Clarity of thought and released emotions were the marvelous results.